An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Methodology

-This agent has its LLM settings and context and generates feedback based on the report generated by Alloy Analyzer and the proposed specification.
-The produced feedback guides the \textit{Repair Agent} on the methods for rectifying the bug.
+This agent has its LLM settings and context and generates feedback based on the report generated by Alloy Analyzer and the proposed specification. \ma{This agent leverages the AutoPrompt concept~\cite{autoprompt} by automatically constructing a prompt using LLMs.} The produced feedback (i.e., the automatically constructed prompt) guides the \textit{Repair Agent} on the methods for rectifying the bug.
 The system message that provides the instructions to this agent is described in Table~\ref{tab:prompts}.
 Unlike the system message of the \textit{Repair Agent}, the agent's persona is described as ``Expert in Analyzing Alloy Analyzer reports''.
 This agent does not share the same context or prompts with the \textit{Repair Agent}.
-But the response of the \textit{Prompt Agent} is appended to the prompt that will be used in the next iteration by the \textit{Repair Agent}.
+But the response of the \textit{Instructor Agent} is appended to the prompt that will be used in the next iteration by the \textit{Repair Agent}, as illustrated in Figure~\ref{fig:workflow}.